tiddal/intro-to-git/README.md

 ## Working Directory

     -   Area where all of our files and directories are living all the time.
-    -   Use 'git init' to initialize git in the current working directory.
+    -   Use 'git init' to initialize git in the current directory.

 ## Staging Area